vermiculus/seanallred.com/content/wedding/_index.md

 Downtown is about [15--20 minutes away from the venue][dir], so there are lots of options!

+# For our Midwest folks...
+If you're flying, BWI is the easiest airport to get in/out of and it's no farther than the other options in the area (IAD/Dulles, DCA/Reagan).
+Traffic on the Capital Beltway is dependably bad -- think Chicago during rush hour -- so it's best to avoid it if possible.

 # Registry Information
 - [Target][target]
 - [Bed Bath & Beyond][bbb]